ProneetSeth/ProneetSeth/README.md

 - 🔭 I am working at **Cognizant** as **Junior Associate**.
 - 🌱 I’m currently **Software Test Engineer** 👨‍💻
 - 👯 I’m looking to collaborate with amazing minds out there. 😎
-- 🤔 I’m looking for help with new and awesome tech in Web Dev 🤖
+- 🤔 I’m looking for help with new and awesome techie in Web Dev 🤖
 - 💬 I wanted to be a good **Web Developer** 🌍
 - ⚡ Fun fact: Love to Watch Anime 🤣